Siphon880gh/ga4-nodejs-backend/context.md

 ### Dual Interface Support

-The application now supports both CLI and REST API interfaces:

 - **CLI Interface**: Interactive command-line tool for direct usage
 - **REST API**: HTTP endpoints for integration with other applications
 - **JWT Authentication**: Secure token-based authentication for production use